xmrio/goproxy-1/docs/manual/manual.md

 192.168.0.11:80 10.0.0.2:8080
 ```

+When sps is an independent service, an additional local socks5 service will be opened to occupy a random port.
+Now the parameter `--self-port` can be manually specified when needed.
+The default is 0 to use random.

 ### 6.17 Fixed UDP PORT

 By default, the port number of the UDP function of ss's socks5 is specified by the `rfc1982 draft`.
 It is randomly specified during the protocol handshake process and does not need to be specified in advance.